-On a beautiful summer’s evening I headed out to meet a very special young man.
+On a beautiful summer’s evening I headed out to meet a very special young man for an equine photo shoot.
 A very very young man at just 4 days old whose arrival has been eagerly anticipated by a large number of people for a long time.

 Everyone loves a foal so for me it’s been a shoot I’ve been looking forward to for a while.
 The best bit about foal shoots that are booked in advance is that you really have no clue what you are going to shoot until the day they are born!

 Based in a beautifully serene part of the Somerset countryside lies a little oasis of tranquility.
 A home to a number of horses, dogs, chickens and more, all owned by one person, Chad-Tavis Rowson.
 Chad went after his dream last year, bought land and a run down bunch of buildings and stables and started to plough his heart and soul into turning this land into a home and haven.
 When the gates opened for me and I drove through, my own little world seemed to just breathe a sigh of relief too.

 Chad had been gifted his photo shoot with me by some very loving friends of his.
 We’d known each other loosely for a few months and I’d kept up with the amazing work Chad has been doing on his yard, with the various horses he owns or produces or with the loyal liveries he has.
 Everything seems to be geared towards the horse but also everyone having fun at their own pace.
 All the social media posts that surrounds this yard are happy ones.

 So it was great to actually witness this at first hand when I went to meet first time mum Rosie and her adorable leggy son Ralph.